Khanathan/C-Chat-Server-Client/README.md

 - Coordinates shutdown when all clients have finished sending messages

 ### Client
-The client component connects to the server, sends random messages, and receives messages from other clients.
+The client component is a fuzzer (mainly for testing the server) which connects to the server, sends a specified number of random messages, and receives messages from all clients.

 Key features:
 - Simultaneous message sending and receiving using threads
 - Logs received messages to a specified file
 - Generates random content for test messages
 - Terminates gracefully after sending specified number of messages

+I will definitely have to come back to this project at some point and complete a normal client to use with the server.

 ## Message Protocol
 Messages have a simple format: